-- Appropriate shoes: Wear shoes that have plenty of room for your toes.
-You may find that shoes with stiff soles relieve pain.
+- Footwear changes: Wearing shoes that have plenty of room for your toes can relieve pressure on your MTP joint.
+Shoes with stiff soles relieve pain.
 Avoid wearing high heels or shoes that squeeze your toes (have a small toe box).

 - Foot soaks: Your provider might suggest soaking your feet in a contrast bath, switching between hot and cold water to relieve inflammation.
 Place your foot in hot water for 30 seconds, then right away in cold water for 30 seconds.

 Will I need surgery for hallux rigidus?

-- Arthrodesis: For severe cases, this joint fusion procedure can provide long-lasting pain relief.
-Surgeons remove the damaged cartilage and join the two bones together.
+- Arthrodesis: An arthrodesis is a joint fusion.
+Your surgeon will remove damaged cartilage and join the bones in your joint together.
 This surgery offers a permanent solution but may restrict how much you can move your big toe.

 - Joint stiffness.

-- Cheilectomy and interpositional arthroplasty: You wear a special shoe for about two weeks before returning to regular footwear.
+- Cheilectomy and arthroplasty: You’ll wear a special shoe for about two weeks before returning to regular footwear.
 Swelling may last for a few months.

-- Osteotomy: Swelling goes down in six to eight weeks.
+- Osteotomy: Swelling should go down in six to eight weeks.
 Complete healing can take up to three months.

-- Joint fusion: You wear a cast or boot for three to six weeks.
-Then you need crutches for two to six weeks.
+- Joint fusion: You’ll wear a cast or boot for three to six weeks.
+Then you’ll need crutches for a few weeks.
 You may have some swelling and stiffness for a few months after the procedure.

 Can I prevent hallux rigidus?

 You probably can’t prevent hallux rigidus from developing, but you may be able to slow down its progression if you:

-- Wear good-fitting shoes with enough space around the toes.
+- Wear well-fitting shoes with enough space around your toes.

 Outlook / Prognosis

-With the right treatment, you can reduce pain and inflammation so you can get back to living an active life.
+With the right treatment, you can reduce pain and inflammation so you can get back to your usual activities.
 Some hallux rigidus surgeries may leave you with a limited ability to bend your toe, but you can still be active.
 Your provider or surgeon will tell you what to expect, and which activities to avoid.

-How should I take care of myself if I have big toe joint pain?
+When should I visit a healthcare provider if I have big toe joint pain?

 - What type of shoes should I wear?